Jackson’s Bay, 1874-1879: Resolutely Untamed

 In 1876, then-immigration agent Theophilus Daniel of Riverton, Southland, begged Wellington to jettison the assisted immigration scheme in favour of a nomination system.
 Daniel, who later become mayor of Riverton and a member of the House of Representatives from 1881 to 1884, believed that overseas agents “considerably misrepresented” conditions in the new colony:

-I have found recent arrivals… landed almost destitute of anything resembling suitable clothing for the colony, the articles brought out with them altogether useless… they appear to be under the impression that the colony was much further advanced than it really is.36
+I have found recent arrivals… landed almost destitute of anything resembling suitable clothing for the colony, the articles brought out with them altogether useless… they appear to be under the impression that the colony was much further advanced than it really is.37

-Under their contracts, emigration agents working in Europe, such as Kirchner and Matthies, received £1 for every “statute” adult who arrived in New Zealand.
+Under their contracts, emigration agents in Europe, such as Kirchner and Matthies, received £1 for every “statute” adult who arrived in New Zealand.

 _______________